Epsom Salts – for More than Aches, Pains, and Detox!

-Epsom is most commonly thought of as a healing remedy for soaking tired feet or a hot restorative bath, but it can also be a wonderful supplement in your garden.
-Epsom salts do far more than relieve tired and aching feet or provide beneficial cleansing and detox.
+Most commonly thought of as a healing remedy for soaking tired feet or a hot restorative bath, Epsom salt does far more than that.
+More than therapeutic benefits for people, Epsom salt for plants can be a wonderful supplement in your garden.

 What is Epsom Salt?